galenmckinley/CarbonCycle/index.md

 <h3> Humans add CO2 to the Atmosphere, Nature removes about half of it. </h3>

-<p> From 2012-2021, humans added 10.7 petagrams of carbon as CO2 (1 Petagram = 1 PgC = 10^15 grams of carbon) to the atmosphere each year, primarily by burning fossil fuels (~9.6 PgC/yr) and also from land use change (~1.2 PgC/yr).
+<p> From 2012-2021, humans added 10.8 Petagrams of carbon as CO2 (1 Petagram of carbon = 1 PgC = 10^15 grams of carbon) to the atmosphere each year, primarily by burning fossil fuels (~9.6 PgC/yr) and also from land use change (~1.2 PgC/yr).
 Best estimates indicate that the ocean took up 27% of this carbon (~2.9 PgC/yr), and the land biosphere absorbed 29% (~3.1 PgC/yr), while 3% of the estimated emissions remain unaccounted for in the sink reservoirs (Friedlingstein et al. 2022).
 Thus, over this recent decade, only ~45% of the carbon emitted by humans remained in the atmosphere to cause climate warming.
 Though uncertainties remain, it is clear that natural processes are significantly damping the rate of carbon accumulation in the atmosphere.
 Future climate warming depends on both CO2 sources from human emissions and land use, as well as these enormous CO2 sinks in the ocean and the terrestrial biosphere. </p>

 <a name="CarbonCycle"> </a>
 <div class="page-lead" style="background-image:url({{ site.url }}/images/{{ page.image.forest }})">